-• Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, with a major concentration of 30 semester hours in music.
+Prerequisites: A bachelor's degree with 70 semester hours of liberal arts courses with a cumulative GPA of 2.5 or above from a recognized college or university, with a major concentration of 30 semester hours in music, and with two-thirds of all course work completed through a traditional college setting of residence and/or distance education.
 Prospective graduate students must arrange for an audition.
-Repertoire requirements for auditions may be obtained from Admissions or the Dean of the School of Fine Arts.
+Repertoire requirements for auditions may be obtained from Admissions or the dean of the School of Fine Arts.
 The audition must be completed before being considered for admission.
-Students not holding a Bob Jones University undergraduate degree may be asked to take Bible courses Bi 501 and Bi 502 in addition to other degree requirements.
+Students not holding a Bob Jones University undergraduate degree may be asked to take Bible Courses Bi 401 and Bi 402 in addition to other degree requirements.

-(Orchestral Instrument Principal) The following core courses are required:
+(Orchestral Instrument Principal)